Firefighter – Control

 Stage 2

-Assessment for this role is due to take place early February.
+Assessment for this role is due to take place mid April.
 Please be advised that if you are unable to make the scheduled assessment date, we may not be able to make alternative arrangements.

 Please note: Should you be shortlisted you may need to be able to conduct an interview over Microsoft Teams (a video conferencing service).
 You will be asked to provide relevant contact details for that to take place if shortlisted.